Medications and falls

 Discontinue medications that may increase the risk of falls: cleaning out medications that cause falls can reduce the risk of falls by about 25%.

-Do not stop any medication without talking to your doctor or pharmacist.
+Do not stop any medication without talking to your doctor, nurse or pharmacist.